On 31 December 2023, there were 2 open reception centres and 1 home for UaSC in Hungary.

 Source: NDGAP and Directorate-General for Social Affairs and Child Protection.

-The centres are managed by the asylum authority.[9]
-As of 2019, the reception facilities and detention centres fall under the exclusive management and supervision of the central Refugee Affairs Directorate of the NDGAP.[10]
+The centres are managed by the asylum authority.[10]
+Since 2019, the reception facilities and detention centres fall under the exclusive management and supervision of the central Refugee Affairs Directorate of the NDGAP.[11]

-Unaccompanied children are accommodated in Fót.
-The Károlyi Istvány Children’s Home in Fót is a home for unaccompanied children located in the North of Budapest and belongs to the Ministry of Human Resources.
-Its maximum capacity was 130 children in 2021.[11]
+Unaccompanied and separated children are accommodated in Fót.
+The Károlyi Istvány Children’s Home in Fót is a home for UaSC located in the North of Budapest and belongs to the Ministry of Human Resources.
+Its maximum capacity was 130 children in 2021.[12]
 Prior to 21 May 2020 children above the age of fourteen were detained in the transit zones (as detailed in Detention of vulnerable applicants).
-For 2022, the Directorate-General for Social Affairs and Child Protection provided the number of maximum capacity only for unaccompanied minors, which was 34.[12]
+For 2022, the Directorate-General for Social Affairs and Child Protection provided the number of maximum capacity only for UaSC, which was 34.[13]

-Fót hosts unaccompanied children whose asylum procedure is still ongoing, recipients of refugee, subsidiary protection and tolerated status, as well as those who are under the effect of an alien policing procedure.
+Fót hosts UaSCs whose asylum procedure is still ongoing, recipients of refugee status, subsidiary protection and tolerated status, as well as those who are under the effect of an alien policing procedure.
 The Children’s Home’s closure was announced in 2016.
 Although a deadline to shut the Home down has been proclaimed several times, the Home remains open at the time of writing.
 The children and staff are constantly kept in the dark about the future of the Children’s Home and any possible plans for the future.

 In 2020, Fót registered 13 unaccompanied minors out of whom two children applied for asylum.
 According to the information provided by the Directorate-General for Social Affairs and Child Protection, the NDGAP established the responsibility of Germany for the asylum procedure and transferred the two unaccompanied minors to Germany accordingly.[14]

-On 31 December 2020, there were no asylum-seeking children, but 3 minor beneficiaries of subsidiary protection resided in the facility.[14]
+On 31 December 2020, there were no asylum-seeking children, but 3 minor beneficiaries of subsidiary protection resided in the facility.[15]
 In 2021, 3 unaccompanied asylum seekers were registered in Fót.
-On 31 December 2021, there were 13 unaccompanied asylum seekers registered, nevertheless, there were only 3 children present.[15]
-In 2022, 72 unaccompanied asylum seekers were registered in Fót and 27 persons with international protection status in the aftercare (after they turned 18).
-On 31 December 2022, there were 3 unaccompanied asylum seekers present, 1 with international protection status and 22 with international protection status in the aftercare.[16]
+On 31 December 2021, there were 13 unaccompanied asylum seekers registered, nevertheless, there were only 3 children present.[16]
+On 31 December 2022, there were 3 unaccompanied asylum seekers present, 1 with international protection status and 22 with international protection status in the aftercare.[17]
+On 31 December 2023, there were 3 unaccompanied asylum seekers present, 3 with international protection status, 3 with temporary protection status and 15 with international protection and 2 with temporary protection status in the aftercare.[18]

-[1] The total number of residents was 3, but only 1 was an asylum seeker.
+[1] The total number of residents was 10, but only 2 were asylum seekers.

 [2] Information provided by the NDGAP on 2 March 2021.